On power subgroups of mapping class groups: Introduction and statements

 Methods from quantum topology also show that:

-if $g\geq 2$ and $\cal D$ is any infinite set of positive integers.
-In fact, the kernel of the $SO(3)$ quantum representation of level $k$ of $M_g$ contains $M_g[2k]$.
+if $g\geq 2$ and $\mathcal D$ is any infinite set of positive integers.
+In fact, the kernel of the $SO(3)$ quantum representation of level $k$ of $M_g$ contains $M_g[k]$.
 Then the asymptotic faithfulness theorem from \cite{A,FWW} yields the claim.

 However, these results seem to exhaust our present knowledge about the groups $M_g[D]$.
-It is not known, for instance, whether the following holds true or not: \begin{conjecture} The group $H_1(M_g[D])$ is infinitely generated if $D\geq 3$, $g\geq 4$ or $D\geq 4$, $g\in\{2,3\}$. \end{conjecture}
+It is not known, for instance, whether the following holds: \begin{conj} The group $H_1(M_g[D])$ is not finitely generated if $D\geq 3$, $g\geq 4$ or $D\geq 4$, $g\in\{2,3\}$. \end{conj}